NeilBaner/cs3237-group20-project/README.md

 1. **Data Integration**:
    - Serves as the central repository for processed data from Azure Functions.
-   - Supports seamless integration with other Azure services, such as IoT Hub and Machine Learning pipelines.

 2. **Structured Query Capabilities**:
    - Enables complex queries for generating detailed reports on fall detection and exercise tracking.
-   - Supports real-time analytics and insights through integrated query optimizations.

 3. **Scalability and Security**:
-   - Provides automated scaling to accommodate increasing data loads.
    - Ensures robust data encryption and access control through Azure Active Directory.

 ---